golem59/printify/readme.md

 Order will be created anyway - if price is less than threshold it would be deactivated.

+## What is the limit for order calling per second for country?

+3 times per second, using MAX_API_CALLING_BY_COUNTRY constant

 ## What about using middleware for throttle API requests based on country?

 I think this is an overkill for this simple API, also throttling for seconds instead of minutes looks pretty awkward